henighan/havewemadeagiyet/README.md

 # Have We Made AGI Yet?

-Resources for making the very sophisticated website [havewemadeagiyet.com](http://www.havewemadeagiyet.com).
+This repos holds the resources for making website [havewemadeagiyet.com](http://www.havewemadeagiyet.com).
-I shamelessly stole the idea from the creators of [hasthelargehadroncolliderdestroyedtheworldyet.com](http://www.hasthelargehadroncolliderdestroyedtheworldyet.com/)
+I shamelessly stole the idea from the creators of [hasthelargehadroncolliderdestroyedtheworldyet.com](http://www.hasthelargehadroncolliderdestroyedtheworldyet.com/).
+Note that while I decided to use kubernetes as a learning exercise, there are much simpler ways of deploying a static webpage like this.

 ## Purchase Domain Name
 I bought the domain name havewemadeagiyet.com through [google domains](https://domains.google/).
 It was not registered by anyone so it was pretty easy.